Skip to contents

 • route_short_name, the route_short_name attribute from routes.txt file.

-• direction_id, the direction_id attribute from trips.txt file.
+• direction_id, the direction_id attribute from trips.txt file (if attribute present in GTFS feed).

 • hour, the hour for which the frequency applies (24 hour format).